 In the true spirit of HTML, context dependent links to resources for builders of stringed musical instruments are scattered throughout this website.
 This page contains some general links or links that don’t fit well anywhere else on the site.
 They are grouped roughly by type and are in no particular order.
 There aren’t a lot of links here and there probably never will be, as I don’t have either the time or the inclination to build and maintain a comprehensive site of lutherie links.
 Besides, it’s already been done on the Guild of American Luthiers website.
 What I’m trying to focus on here are links to high content sites sites that provide a lot of free lutherie information in one spot, and that contain no popups or other advertising, or require “membership” that will be used to try to sell you something.
 There aren’t a lot.
 Please let me know if I’ve missed anything and if any of these links are dead.

 Folks occasionally ask for links here, and these days there are commercial businesses that will pay to have links placed in an attempt to game Google page ranking.
 For those interested, here is the links policy of this site.
 I will never put a link here for money, and I will not consider any request for a link exchange that comes from a commercial third party.
 This site provides links to sites that offer substantial free lutherie information and occasionally to commercial sites offering products that are directly related to a topic discussed on this site, particularly if that product is otherwise hard to find.
 And I occasionally have links here to things I just like.
 But if you want to contact me to ask for a link here, the only way I will consider it is if your site offers substantial free lutherie info, and already has a link to this site.
+If there is a link here to your site, congratulations.
+That link will help drive traffic to your site.
+But if you move the content linked to, leaving a dead link here, it is doubtful I will repair it and likely that I'll just delete it.

 Information for beginners and a comprehensive list of resources can be found here.
 Plus, the GAL is the single best source of lutherie info on the planet!